Louisiana emergency election plan scales back mail-in voting

 “I didn’t want to present anything that’s dead on arrival on the legislative side, but I don’t know if it’s DOA with the governor,” Ardoin said.
 He added: “I negotiated the best deal that I could get that I could pass through the Legislature.”

-The governor has said he wanted a proposal similar to the one that he and lawmakers approved for Louisiana’s July presidential primary and Saturday’s municipal election.
+The governor didn’t comment directly Monday on Ardoin’s plan, with an Edwards spokeswoman saying he’s reviewing it.
+But Edwards previously said he wanted a proposal similar to the one that he and lawmakers approved for Louisiana’s July presidential primary and Saturday’s municipal election.
+Edwards said that plan “struck a reasonable balance.”

 That emergency plan let people seek an absentee-by-mail ballot if they attested they were at a higher risk of severe illness from COVID-19 because of certain medical conditions; were subject to a quarantine or isolation order; were advised by a health provider to self-quarantine; were experiencing symptoms of COVID-19 and seeking medical confirmation; or were caring for someone who is quarantined or isolated because of the disease.

-Louisiana has one of the nation’s highest per capita rates of new coronavirus cases in the last two weeks and has seen nearly 4,400 people die from the COVID-19 disease caused by the virus.
+Louisiana has one of the nation’s highest per capita rates of new coronavirus cases in the last two weeks and has seen 4,403 people die from the COVID-19 disease caused by the virus.

 Voting rights advocates have filed a federal lawsuit in Baton Rouge against Ardoin and Edwards, saying the state is doing too little to protect ballot access this fall and should widen mail-in voting options.